Don't believe in superficial analogies or risk being eaten alive

 If any one unwarily draws into close and hears the singing of the Sirens, his wife and children will never welcome him home again, for they sit in a green field and warble him to death with the sweetness of their song.

-Superficial analogies in Quantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics. sound appealing.
-But they are often useless (e.g., the A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states. has wavelike properties), misleading (e.g., when one entangled particle changes, the other instantly changes too.
-Does this mean it is faster than the speed of light?), or simply incorrect (e.g., a A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states. is in multiple states at once).
+Superficial analogies in Quantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics.
+Learn more about Quantum Computing sound appealing.
+But they are often useless (e.g., the A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states.
+Learn more about Quantum Bit has wavelike properties), misleading (e.g., when one entangled particle changes, the other instantly changes too.
+Does this mean it is faster than the speed of light?), or simply incorrect (e.g., a A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states.
+Learn more about Quantum Bit is in multiple states at once).
 Such analogies create the false impression that learning quantum computing is easy.

 Not Faster Than The Speed Of Light